-In 1990, after my sister moved to South Asia, during my first trip to see her in Hong Kong that we decided to have a pamper at the Mandarin Spa.
-What a treat! and discovered the true nature of this heavenly therapeutic massage.
+In 1990, my sister moved to South Asia, During my first trip to see her in Hong Kong we decided to have a pamper at the Mandarin Hotel Spa.
+This was such a treat! and we discovered the true nature of this heavenly therapeutic massage.
 Yes, it was, Hot Stone Massage.

-After this experience, healing work and therapies were integrated into my live.
-I begun my own journey as an enabler and trained in Reiki and Seichem in 1996 and as a Massage therapist in 2000 .
+After this experience, healing work and therapies were integrated into my life.
+I begun my own journey as an enabler and trained in Reiki and Seichem in 1996 and as a Deep Tissue Massage therapist in 2000 .

-When I first trained in massage I was working as a Head of Service of a Homelessness Charity and life was hectic.
+When I first trained in massage I was working as a Head of Service for a Homelessness Charity and life was very stressful.

-My sanctuary was having swops from other therapists and continuing with my interest in alternative therapies.
+My sanctuary became having swops from other alternative therapists while I continued in my stressful day job.
 I strived to seek harmony in my life away from the pressures and stresses of life and my busy role as a senior manager.

-Like other therapists I have continued to train in other complementary therapies and I have built a repertoire of services which I use to support people who come to see me.
+Like other alternative and complementary therapists I have continued to train in many complementary therapies and have built up a repertoire of services which I use to support the people who come to see me.

-I later trained in Hot Stone massage and recognise the importance of the mind, body spirit connection and help others switch off and indulge in their self care.
+I trained in Hot Stone massage and recognise the importance of the mind, body spirit connection and how it enables people to switch off and indulge in their self care.

 I think having a hot stone massage is not a luxury.
 It is a necessity and important for relaxation, supporting good mental health and for helping us to face the challenges of daily modern life.